taw00/howto/howto-install-ghost-on-fedora.md

 You did all this work!
 You gotta back everything up now. :)

 Log in as your normal working user.
 Not root.
 Not ghost.
-Create a back script and copy to a safe place...

-Edit `vim backup-ghost_blog.example.com.sh` add this and save it...
+Create a back script and copy to a safe place.
+Edit `vim backup-ghost_blog.example.com.sh` add this and save it.

 ```
 #!/usr/bin/bash